DevXplorer-ArJn/MYOSA-6.0-bagbee/bagbee.md

 ### Images

-All images are placed in the same folder as this Markdown file, as required by the MYOSA submission guidelines.
+All images are placed in the same folder as this Markdown file.

 <p align="center">
 <img src="bagbee-cover.jpg" width="800"><br/>